-Policy Area Indicator 27 Target Performance Community Number of Planning S106 agreements Facilities Obligations for community facilities secured in line with Supplementary Policy 48 secured from development. (or financial contributions) Planning Guidance

-Trigger: More than 2 applications decided contrary to the recommendation.
+Policy Area Indicator 27 Target Performance Community Number of Planning S106 agreements Facilities Obligations for community facilities secured in line with Supplementary Policy 48 secured from Planning Guidance , development. (or , , , , , , , , , , , , , , , , , , , financial contributions) Trigger: More than 2 applications decided contrary to the recommendation.
 Reason: To improve improvement in community facility provision.
 Analysis: There have been no applications decided contrary to recommendation during the monitoring period.
+Conclusion: There are no issues arising.